lxb200709/videotranscoding_gop/README.md

 2. GOP processing metadata (e.g inputsize, outputsize, transcoding time, presenting time etc)

-# videotranscoding_gop_lib.jar
+# Library videoTranscoding_lib.jar
-This jar file is a library that can be imported to your project.
-To use that, you need to do the following to transcode the resolution of original video to 320x180:
+This jar file is a library that can be downloaded from [here](https://drive.google.com/open?id=0B7qJ6uDkdmXUUWRCaXZ0Qk11YU0) and imported to your project.
+With this library, you can transcode a video to any resolution, bit rate, frame rate, codec and formate:

 ```java
 import cloudproject.videotranscoding